HatulaPro/shmedit/README.md

     - `Ctrl + ]`: Tabify line.
     - `Ctrl + [`: Untabify line.

+    - `Ctrl + Z`: Undo.
+Only works after writing using the keyboard for now.
     - `Ctrl + U`: Switch to default mode.
     - `Ctrl + C`: Start command mode.
     - `Ctrl + O`: The command 'o: ' will be set, to allow users to open files more easily.